 Any disqualification periods will be cumulative if you’re charged with two or more of the above offences, or if you’re convicted with one of the above offences while your licence is already disqualified or suspended.

 How does it work?

 Cumulative disqualifications are automatic.
-The Magistrate does not have to order that the disqualification periods imposed are cumulative.
+The Magistrate doesn’t have to order that the disqualification periods imposed are cumulative.

-If you are charged with 2 or more of the above offences at the same time separate disqualification periods will be ordered for each offence.
-The disqualification periods will be cumulative, that is they will run one after the other.
+If you’re charged with two or more of the above offences at the same time, separate disqualification periods will be ordered for each offence and they will be cumulative.

-If you are charged with one of the above offences while your licence is already suspended or disqualified, the new disqualification period ordered by the court will not start until after the end of your current disqualification period.
+If you’re charged with one of the above offences while your licence is already suspended or disqualified, the new disqualification period will start after your current disqualification period ends.